quantcdn/quant-admin-go/docs/RuleHeader.md

 ### NewRuleHeader

-`func NewRuleHeader(kind string, actionConfig RuleHeaderAction, uuid string, disabled bool, action string, ) *RuleHeader`
+`func NewRuleHeader(actionConfig RuleHeaderAction, uuid string, disabled bool, action string, ) *RuleHeader`

 NewRuleHeader instantiates a new RuleHeader object This constructor will assign default values to properties that have it defined,